-Destinations all around the world invest millions of dollars to attract visitors each year.
+Destinations all around the world invest millions of dollars in attracting visitors each year.
 You see commercials with celebrities inviting you to California, or families enjoying the beaches of Florida while most of the country is waiting for the next winter storm.
 Attracting conventions and visitors to your city means more economic growth, not just in tax revenue, but in increase revenue for local businesses including hotels, restaurants, attractions, and so forth.

 Over the years, as more people spend the majority of their time with digital media and travel planners have begun to conduct all of their research online, destination marketers have moved their marketing messages to optimized websites, blogs, and social networks such as Facebook and Twitter.
 But is simply moving your content from one media platform to another the best approach?
 Of course not.